<script setup> all work without extra bundler wiring.

 When Vue is a good fit

-- Your team already ships production Vue apps.
+- You already ship production Vue apps.

 - You want extension UI surfaces that mirror existing Vue architecture.